-Neither Magellan nor his men were aware then that their expedition would change the course of history: without knowing it, they would become the first to circumnavigate the world, a milestone which celebrates its fifth centenary.
+Neither Magellan nor his men were aware then that their expedition would change the course of history: without knowing it, they would become the first to circumnavigate the world, a milestone that celebrates its fifth centenary.

 But it was also a true feat of human resistance: the first circumnavigation of the globe was a veritable hell of disease, hunger, and violence, notes historian Jerry Brotton in BBC History Magazine.